newsrevenuehub/rev-engine/README.md

 Lists the apps running on the connected account.

 NOTE: On this project, PRs will spawn apps that can be independently tested.
-Each PR app has a clean database and a single user: `qatester@example.com` with password `qatester`.

 ```shell
 (revengine)$> heroku apps